klinecharts/KLineChart/docs/en/chart-api.md

 ### init(ds, options)
 Initialize a chart and return the chart instance.

-- `ds` can be one of dom element, element id and element class
+- `ds` can be one of dom element and element id
 - `options` style configuration, please refer to [style details](styles.md)